Polymorphism via dispatch¶

 object like we just did is therefore a boon since we can just accumulate

-just reference it via their 'super
+just reference it via their 'prototype property.

 Such prototype based systems do not really distinguish between the notions of